marcusmcb/npchatbot/README.md

 * !np previous - scrapes the 2nd most recent entry...
 * !np start - scrapes the data from the track you began your live playlist with
 * !np vibecheck - scrapes a random entry from your live playlist and returns it & how long ago you played it, a way for your listeners to gauge the "vibe" of your set so far
+* !np total - returns the total number of tracks played so far during the stream
 * !dyp (artist name) - queries the page scrape for the artist's name; if valid, the response displays how many times the artist has been played in your stream so far

 <hr>